 - Scrap, Stamp and Socialize at the Pere Marquette Library.
 On Thursday’s from 10-6, you bring your own projects and spend the day working on them.
 Contact Sheila at the Library for more information.

-Thanks to everyone who have sent in their dues.
-Your $10 dues help support the Clare County Arts Council.
+Thanks to everyone who send in their 2017 dues.
+Your $10 dues a year help support the Clare County Arts Council.
 If you have not sent in your dues, you can mail then to CCAC, P O Box 412, Clare, MI 48617.
+Thank you in advance.

 -Clare County Arts Council is pleased to announce Brandi Holt from Clare High School was the $500 winner of this years scholarship.